John Rawls: Early life and education

-Rawls was born on February 21, 1921, in Baltimore, Maryland.
-He was the second of five sons born to William Lee Rawls, a prominent Baltimore attorney, and Anna Abell Stump Rawls.
+Rawls was born on February 21, 1921, in Baltimore, Maryland, the second of five sons.
+His father, William Lee Rawls, was a prominent Baltimore attorney, and his mother, Anna Abell Stump Rawls, was active in local Democratic politics, including advocacy for women’s voting rights.
 Tragedy struck Rawls at a young age:

-Two of his brothers died in childhood because they had contracted fatal illnesses from him. ...
-In 1928, the seven-year-old Rawls contracted diphtheria.
-His brother Bobby, younger by 20 months, visited him in his room and was fatally infected.
-The next winter, Rawls contracted pneumonia.
-Another younger brother, Tommy, caught the illness from him and died.

-Rawls's biographer Thomas Pogge calls the loss of the brothers the "most important events in John's childhood."
+Rawls's biographer Thomas Pogge calls the loss of the brothers the "most important events in John's childhood".

 Rawls graduated in Baltimore before enrolling in the Kent School, an Episcopalian preparatory school in Connecticut.
-Upon graduation in 1939, Rawls attended Princeton University, where he was accepted into The Ivy Club and the American Whig-Cliosophic Society.
+Upon graduation in 1939, Rawls attended Princeton University, where he was accepted into the Ivy Club and the American Whig–Cliosophic Society.
 At Princeton, Rawls was influenced by Norman Malcolm, Ludwig Wittgenstein's student.
-During his last two years at Princeton, he "became deeply concerned with theology and its doctrines."
-He considered attending a seminary to study for the Episcopal priesthood and wrote an "intensely religious senior thesis (BI)."
-In his 181-page long thesis titled "Meaning of Sin and Faith," Rawls attacked Pelagianism because it "would render the Cross of Christ to no effect."
-His argument was partly drawn from Karl Marx's article On the Jewish Question, which criticized the idea that natural inequality in ability could be a just determiner of the distribution of wealth in society.
-Even after Rawls became an atheist, many of the anti-Pelagian arguments he used were repeated in A Theory of Justice.
+During his last two years at Princeton, he "became deeply concerned with theology and its doctrines".
+He considered attending a seminary to study for the Episcopal priesthood and wrote an "intensely religious senior thesis (BI)".
+In his 181-page long thesis titled "Meaning of Sin and Faith", Rawls attacked Pelagianism because it "would render the Cross of Christ to no effect".
 Rawls graduated from Princeton in 1943 with a Bachelor of Arts, summa cum laude.

 Military service, 1943–46

 Rawls enlisted in the U.S. Army in February 1943.
-During World War II, Rawls served as an infantryman in the Pacific, where he served a tour of duty in New Guinea and was awarded a Bronze Star; and the Philippines, where he endured intensive trench warfare and witnessed traumatizing scenes of violence and bloodshed.
+During World War II, Rawls served as an infantryman in the Pacific with the 128th Infantry Regiment of the 32nd Infantry Division, where he served a tour of duty in New Guinea and was awarded a Combat Infantryman Badge and Bronze Star; and the Philippines, where he endured intensive trench warfare and witnessed traumatizing scenes of violence and bloodshed.
 It was there that he lost his Christian faith and became an atheist.

 Following the surrender of Japan, Rawls became part of General MacArthur's occupying army and was promoted to sergeant.
 But he became disillusioned with the military when he saw the aftermath of the atomic blast in Hiroshima.
-Rawls then disobeyed an order to discipline a fellow soldier, "believing no punishment was justified," and was "demoted back to a private."
+Rawls then disobeyed an order to discipline a fellow soldier, "believing no punishment was justified", and was "demoted back to a private".
 Disenchanted, he left the military in January 1946.